keptn/lifecycle-toolkit/docs/content/en/docs/implementing/tasks-non-k8s-apps.md

 ## Install Keptn on a Kubernetes cluster

-You must enable a Kubernetes cluster and [install](../install/install.md/#use-helm-chart)
+You must set up a Kubernetes cluster and [install](../install/install.md/#use-helm-chart)
 Keptn on it,
 but this can be a very lightweight, single-node KinD cluster; see